This Creamy Vegan Pumpkin Chestnut Pasta is probably the most delicious pasta dish I’ve made in a long time, maybe ever?!

 Whilst I do love summery pasta salads, there’s something so warming and comforting about a hot plate of pasta at the end of a long, cold and tiring day.

-That’s the kind of vibe I was going for with my Gnocchi With Roasted Red Pepper Sauce.
+That’s the kind of vibe I was going for with my Roasted Red Pepper Sauce Gnocchi.
 I have posted quite a few pumpkin recipes already (like this soup and this quinoa salad), but I’m really trying to make the most of all the seasonal fruit and veg at the moment!

 I’ve actually made this pumpkin pasta dish twice in the last 48 hours because I loved it so much!
 The first time round I just made spaghetti with a creamy pumpkin sauce which was delish, but I decided to make a new and improved version the second time round, and added chestnuts and these amazing crispy breadcrumbs.